DaKidReturns/BS-with-DS/Algorithms/SortingAlgo/Mergesort.md

 Array3: [1,2,3,4,5,6,7,7]

+So if we can split an array to arrays till there are N arrays (N being the number of items in the array) we can merge sort two at a time till we get a single sorted array.

+That is exactly what merge sort does!!!

 So to sort an array like [2,4,1,5,3,8] we can divide the array into smaller parts and sort those parts one by one